ajit567/Practical_Application_III/README.md

 d)ontact_cellular
 e)emp.var.rate
 3) In case coefficients vary significantly when changing the input dataset their robustness <br />
-is not guaranteed, and they should probably be interpreted with caution and so a variability test was also done to show the variability among feature coefficients  <br />
+is not guaranteed, and they should probably be interpreted with caution and so a variability test was also done to show the variability among feature <br />
+ coefficients<br />
 4) All models gave a >0.9 AUC with test data but with much shorter running time and ease to take out features logistic regression come out to top for this dataset.
 A summary dataframe and plots are shown at the end which will provide a good snapshot of performance  <br />